cmonmagic/cmonmagic.github.io/_posts/2025-09-12-practical-info-for-Spodek.markdown

 #### What to take with you:

 Bands are going to all the preregistered participants by name.
-Just in case, you can take your ID with you, but no paper / electronic ticket is required to get the band.
+Just in case, you can take your ID with you, but no paper or electronic ticket is required to get the band.
 Once you get the band, you can enter/leave the building at will.

 ### Afterparty